 If weight gain is your goal, pea protein can help.
-A clean, plant-based protein like Nuzest can help you gain weight in a healthy way, avoiding unnecessary sugars and other additives that your body doesn’t need.
-With its complete profile of essential amino acids, iron and calcium, pea protein offers comprehensive nutrition.
-It delivers 19 to 21 grams of pure protein per serving, without the empty calories from added sugars.
+A clean, plant-based protein powder can support your dietary goals avoiding unnecessary sugars and other additives that your body doesn’t need.
+With its complete profile of essential amino acids, iron and calcium, pea protein delivers 18 to 21 grams of pure protein per serving, without empty calories from added sugars.

 Pea Protein for Muscle Gain

 When it comes to gaining muscle, protein has long reigned supreme, and for good reason: you can’t build muscle without nine essential amino acids found in protein.
-Nuzest pea protein offers a clean, sustainable option that delivers up to 21 grams of protein, complete with all nine amino acids and the caloric support you need to build muscle mass.
+Nuzest's vegan protein powder offers a clean, sustainable option that delivers up to 21 grams of protein, complete with all nine amino acids, and the caloric support you need to support building muscle mass.

 Pea Protein for IBS

-For the 15 percent of the population that suffers from IBS (irritable bowel syndrome), pea protein offers a welcome alternative.²² Unlike so many other protein supplements, Nuzest is not sourced from the foods most commonly associated with allergens, like wheat, soy, eggs, and dairy.
-Instead, it’s derived from plants, a clean, sustainable source that doesn’t trigger IBS symptoms such as bloating, gas and abdominal pain.
+For the 15 percent of the population that suffers from IBS (irritable bowel syndrome), pea protein offers a welcome alternative.
+21 Unlike so many other protein supplements, Nuzest's products are not sourced from the foods most commonly associated with allergens, like wheat, soy, eggs, and dairy.
+Instead, it’s derived from plants, a clean, sustainable source that should not trigger IBS symptoms such as bloating, gas and abdominal pain.

-Nuzest Clean Lean Protein is also free from added sugars that may trigger IBS symptoms.
-Other protein supplements often contain added sweeteners and sugars (a.k.a. carbohydrates) that are known to exacerbate IBS.
-Research shows that those with IBS may want to avoid foods containing fructose and polyols,²³ or sweeteners such as sorbitol, xylitol, and maltitol, none of which are found in Nuzest protein.
+Other protein powders often contain added sweeteners and sugars (a.k.a. carbohydrates) that are linked to exacerbate IBS.
+Research shows that those with IBS may want to avoid foods containing fructose and polyols,22 or sweeteners such as sorbitol, xylitol, and maltitol, none of which are found in our Digestive Support Protein.

 One of the top myths about pea protein is that it tastes bad.
-All of pea protein’s health benefits are clear, but an important question remains: how does pea protein taste?
+An important question remains: how does pea protein taste?
 Fortunately, pea protein tastes as good as it is good for you.
-Nuzest Clean Lean Protein has a good mouthfeel, so it’s enjoyable to drink.
-Never gritty, this smooth protein powder mixes easily into water or your favorite plant-based milk, or smoothies.
+Clean Lean Protein by Nuzest has a good mouthfeel, so it’s enjoyable to drink.
+Never gritty, this smooth protein powder mixes easily into water, your favorite plant-based milk, or smoothies.

-Best of all, no added sweeteners mean no icky chemical aftertaste (like the kind that’s common with stevia).
 Nuzest offers a range of flavors, too.
-You can use it as flour in baked goods, sprinkle it into your oatmeal, stir it right into your morning coffee… the possibilities are endless and delicious.
+You can use it as flour in baked goods (like these vegan chocolate chip cookies), sprinkle it into your oatmeal, or stir it right into your morning coffee… the recipe possibilities are endless (and delicious)!